tdechaize/tools_tde/How config CLANG Compiler (32 and 64 bits) (into package WinLibs) into CodeBlocks.md

-## Full name of tutorial : How config CLANG Compiler (32 and 64 bits) (+ package WinLibs) into Code::Blocks on Windows 11 64 bits.
+## Full name of tutorial : How config CLANG Compiler (32 and 64 bits) (into package WinLibs) into Code::Blocks on Windows 11 64 bits.

 	Code::Blocks : the best and great free IDE for Windows, Linux and ...
 Mac OS
 ### Presentation of CLANG into package Winlibs